samplchallenges/SAMPL8/physical_properties/README.md

 We have collected pKa data for 23 diverse compounds, along with pH-dependent solubility.
 The pKa data will form the basis for an initial pKa challenge, followed by release of the pKa data.

 We also measured logD for 11 of these compounds for distribution between different phases: : water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
 Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
 The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50.
 These logD values will form the basis for a logD challenge which will run after the pKa challenge.

+We are planning on a deadline of Aug.
+3, 2021 for the pKa challenge and Aug.
+25, 2021 for the logD challenge.
+We will release pKa values immediately upon the close of the pKa challenge to allow these to be used in logD predictions if desired.

 ## A view of the compounds